aquamoth/CodeinGame/README.md

 For now, all code in here is in C#, but codeingame.com supports all variations of languages.

-Feel free to look at or code any part of the code you find useful.
+Feel free to look at or copy any part of the code you find useful.
+I provide my code according to the supplied MIT license for clarity.

 Bare in mind the code is pretty ugly since the target is to pass tests, not to write readable and "sane" code (which should really be your main target in real life..)